alexeyinkin/eb-1a/2-petition/README.md

 If I had to do this over again and was not in a hurry, I would have researched my potential references to pick the strongest ones.
-I think that strong references may even make up for the uncertainty in the outstanding achievements point if the officer is on the fence about it.
+I think that strong references may even make up for the uncertainty in the point of the outstanding achievements if the officer is on the fence about it.

 #### 2. Association — Google Developer Experts